 - Language Testing Research Centre (LTRC)

-- National Centre of Excellence for Islamic Studies (NCEIS)
+- National Centre for Contemporary Islamic Studies (NCCIS)

 - Population, Migration and Multicultural Studies Network